waynebhayes/SpArcFiRe/setup/windows-setup.md

 If there was an issue, take a look at the step by step instructions (you may just have to run a single step again).
 If everything works, congrats, now it is time to [run SpArcFiRe](https://github.com/cora-schallock/SpArcFiRe/blob/master/setup/windows-setup.md#section-4-running-sparcfire)

 ### Step-Step-Setup:
-**Important Note:** Please make sure you are in the following directory before running any of these commands: `cd ~/SpArcFiRe/scripts/setup-scripts/`
+**Important Note:** Please make sure you are in the following directory before running any of these commands: `cd ~/SpArcFiRe/setup/setup-scripts/`

+#### Install Unzip and ImageMagick
+Command: `sudo apt install unzip`
+Command: `sudo apt install imagemagick`
+Usage: These are useful in the following installation, if you haven't install unzip, you may can't install MATLAB's Runtime Compiler successfully.

 #### Install MATLAB's Runtime Compiler (version R2017a)
 **Important Note:** By running this script you are agreeing to MATLAB's terms and conditions [^3] and copy of which can be found [here](https://github.com/cora-schallock/SpArcFiRe/blob/master/setup/licenses/MCR_license.txt).
 Command: `install-mrc.bash`
 Usage: This Install MATLAB's Runtime Compiler (version R2017a) which is used to run all the MATLAB SpArcFiRe scripts.
 This is done using silent install (meaning it won't need any additional input to run).

-#### Install Python2.7 and Python Libraries: numpy, astropy, scipy, Pillow
+#### Install Python2.7 and Python Libraries: numpy, astropy, scipy, Pillow ,tsv
 Command: `install-python2-plus-libraries.bash`
 Usage: Installs Python2.7 and libraries to run SpArcFiRe's script.
 Note that Python2.7 has been deprecated, but as of now the code has not been moved to Python3 (so we use Python2.7).